The Marking Process

 As well as the Statement of Result letter that will arrive at your address (addressed to the parent), the child’s Primary School and the AQE Grammar School Centre will also receive notification of the child’s result (if you’ve given persmission).

 Requesting A Remark

 AQE are not specific on a deadline for a remark request, but the process to request a remark will be sent out with your AQE result and there will be a small charge.
-AQE also advise that although there have been no changes to marks over the last three years (they claim because of their robust marking procedures), they warn that the mark, if changed, can go down as well as up and the remark score will be the final one.
+AQE also advise that although there have been no changes to marks over the last six years (they claim because of their robust marking procedures), and they warn that the mark, if changed, can go down as well as up and the remark score will be the final one.

 AQE Standardised Scoring Explained